liuxjep/iam/public_access.md

 ## Disabling public access to resources
 {: #disable-public-access}

-When you disable public access, all existing policies for the Public Access group are deleted, which means all group members no longer have access to IAM-enabled services.
-Also, you can't create or modify any policies for public access.
+When you disable public access, all existing policies for the Public Access group are deleted, which revokes the previously allowed access.
+You also can't create or modify any policies for the Public Access group.

 ### Disabling access in the console
 {: #disable-public-ui}